 With predictive analytics, plans can identify members who delay or miss appointments or who have potential barriers to care.
-Rules and automations can also help take this segmentation to the next level by continuously learning about each member and the channels to which they are most likely to respond (e.g., mailers, emails, texts, or calls).
+Rules and automations can also help make this filtering even more efficient by continuously learning about each member and the channels to which they are most likely to respond (e.g., mailers, emails, texts, or calls).

 4. Identify Health-Related Social Needs and Offer Resources

 A care management platform that addresses social determinants of health (SDOH) and individual health-related social needs can empower care managers to:

 - Recognize when factors like lack of transportation or childcare may be preventing members from keeping appointments

 - Remove those barriers through connections with local resources, services and support

 - Receive closed-loop feedback to ensure services were rendered and care gaps were addressed

 5. Leverage Remote Patient Monitoring (RPM)

 Remote Patient Monitoring (RPM) can help shift the member mindset from reactive (i.e., Emergency Department visits) to proactive, engaged self-care.

 Many members with chronic conditions already have durable medical equipment (DME) or at-home monitoring devices such as glucose monitors, blood pressure devices, or pulse oximeters.
 When integrated with a smartphone app, members can remotely send data (including daily symptoms) to their care team, who can provide suggestions for self-management or recommendations for treatment.
 In many cases, this can prevent the exacerbation of a condition or the need for an office visit.